Planning for Retirement

 If the decision is made to not transition the business, then there are three primary options for the business owner: selling the business to internal parties (family members and/or employees), closing the business (liquidation), or cashing in by selling the business to an external entity through an acquisition.

 According to the Atlanta-based Family Business Institute: “The average age of the family business owner who comes to us for help in planning for retirement and designing and implementing his/her exit strategy is 57 – and they plan to work for another 8-10 years before retirement.
 While that might be an ideal situation, one trip to the oncologist can change that time frame, significantly.
 Most of the time the exit strategy unfolds over a period of 1-5 years.”
+For some business owners, this is a good time to consider using fractional executives to support a successful transition.

 And while most family business owners, as part of their retirement planning, would prefer to pass the business to the next generation, sometimes a better strategy for the business owner is to prepare the business for sale, suggests leading family business expert Don Schwerzler, Managing Director of Atlanta's Family Business Institute.
 By selling the business to an external 3rd party, all family members get their appropriate distribution and can do what makes sense for them, without it wrecking the business or affecting other family members.
 The business value can be preserved and even enhanced – but it will be distributed fairly.